webnuts/post_json/README.md

 - Full text search.
 PostgreSQL has many great features.
 - Bulk import.
 - Support for files.
 Maybe as attachments to documents.
+- Keep the similarities with ActiveRecord API, but it shouldn't depend on Rails or ActiveRecord.
 - Better performance and less complex code.

 And please let us know what you think and what you need.
-You can create an issue or send an e-mail.

 ## Requirements